AndreaN33/EECS301-Lab1/Lab1-Guide/FrustrationLab-Guide.md

 	Warning messages in Quartus can either be OK to ignore or an indication that something bad is happening.
 The two **Truncation** messages point out a signal size mismatch for an assignment which is almost always bad (even if its OK).

 	The first Warning message, _"truncated literal to match 4 bits"_, means the _value_ of a constant is wider than the _size_ specified.
-In Verilog, all constants use the format `<size>'<base><value>` so the size of the signal is specified along with the value (an `h` for base means the value is hexadecimal).
+In Verilog, all constants use the format `<size>'<radix><value>` so the size of the signal is specified along with the value (an `h` for radix means the value is hexadecimal).

 	The error, on line 124, is caused by the constant `4'h3F` which requires at least 6 bits to store the hexadecimal value 3F but is specified with a size of 4.
 The truncated bits would end up as 0's which would be not be what was intended.